 - Roku, all models

 Pro tip: Compare the best video streaming devices of 2020 to build your best entertainment set-up.

 Record your favorite content with unlimited hours of DVR storage

 Don’t have time to watch a live broadcast or a new episode when it airs?
 Save it to watch at your leisure.
-Philo lets you save unlimited shows and store them for up to 30 days.
+With its DVR storage, Philo lets you save unlimited shows and store them for up to 30 days.

 Stream from multiple devices

 You can stream Philo from up to three devices at a time.
 This lets the whole family watch what they want, when they want.

 Restart a live broadcast at any time

 Tuned in a bit late to a live show?
 Choose between starting your show live or watching it from the beginning—even if the event hasn’t ended yet.